Biggo03/RISC-V-Pipelined/Documentation/RISC-V Pipelined Development Log.md

 The fetch stage logic assigns the output signal PCSrcPredF to the entry of LPOutputs corrosponding to the current value of PCF, and LocalSrc (LPOutputs[PCF][LocalSrc]).
 It also assigns the value of PredPCTargetF to the entry of BufferEntry corrosponding to the current value of PCF.

+### **Branch Control Unit (January 23rd):**
+This module was created using an assignment statement, and two always processes.
+The assignment statement concatonates all the inputs for second stage logic into one signal.
+This was done so a case statement could easily be used for the rollback, and final output logic.
+The first always process handles the first stage or prediction logic.
+If a branch is detected in the fetch stage, and the predictor predicts a jump it sets an intermediate signal to hold the PCSrc value corrosponding to PCTargetF, or the predicted target address, otherwise, it sets the intermediate signal to hold the PCSrc value corrosponding to PCPlus4F.

+The second always process is a case statement, using the previously mentioned concatonated signal as it's case signal.
+This implements the branch control unit's rollback or second stage logic.
+In three cases, the output is set to rollback the changes in some way, and in all other cases, it sets the output to the intermediate signal updated by the first always process.

+This module was tested using a SystemVerilog testbench, which first tested to ensure the first stage outputs were correct, and then checked all possible inputs for the rollback / second stage, and ensured the output was as expected.
+A task was used to simplify the rollback assertions, as they were quite repetitive.

 **Testing:**

 This module was tested in a SystemVerilog testbench, I will list the steps that were taken to ensure proper functionality.
 - Initialized using reset signal
 - Populated each entry of BTB with a unique value